Loudwire’s Top ‘Wikipedia: Fact or Fiction?’ Videos

 We had played around with the 'Wikipedia: Fact or Fiction?' idea during interviews with Zakk Wylde and Napalm Death vocalist Barney Greenway, but the first time we chose to turn the feature into a signature segment was right before Philip Anselmo came by to visit our old studio.
 Granted, we didn't technically have a studio back then, just an extra office that would be empty once in a while.

 After Anselmo played 'Wikipedia: Fact or Fiction?', we knew this was a segment that needed to continue.
 Further cementing his status as one of metal's greatest storytellers, Anselmo used his deep, Southern voice to tell tales of nearly burning down his parents' house, dropping out of high school, his struggles with hard drugs + much more.
-As of this posting, the video is approaching nearly 300,000 views and has become an essential piece of Loudwire history.
+As of this posting, the video is gotten over 600,000 views and has become an essential piece of Loudwire history.

 Another memorable visit came when Runaways and solo legend Lita Ford dropped by.
 The female rock pioneer was promoting her 'Living Like a Runaway' album and then-upcoming concert release 'The Bitch is Back… Live'.
 As with every icon we have the pleasure of interviewing, we went deep into the life of our guest, but this resulted in the most emotional 'Wikipedia' segment to-date.